jnwnlee/vocoder_demo/index.md

-First, we implemented a [classic channel vocoder](TODO: link!) using band-pass filters and RMS filters.
+- First, we implemented a [classic channel vocoder](TODO: link!) using band-pass filters and RMS filters.

-Second, we implemented and compared controllable parameters include [F0](https://en.wikipedia.org/wiki/Fundamental_frequency), Number of Frequency Bands, Frequency Scale, Random Noising, Formant Shifting and Ratio between modulator and carrier.
+- Second, we implemented and compared controllable parameters include [F0](https://en.wikipedia.org/wiki/Fundamental_frequency), Number of Frequency Bands, Frequency Scale, Random Noising, Formant Shifting and Ratio between modulator and carrier.
 We also implemented compressor and expander to improve the effector sound.
 (TODO: 여기 가독성 구림)

-Finally, we mimicked the target artists using the our implemented vocoder and its parameters.
+- Finally, we mimicked the target artists using the our implemented vocoder and its parameters.
-Additionally, we checked interesting results with various type of carrier sounds.
+We also generated interesting results with various type of carrier sounds.

 You can check [implementation detail](#vocoder-implementation) and [result samples](#result-samples) below.